michelalbonico/energy-ros2-cpp-python/README.md

 # energy-ros2-cpp-python
 Replication package of our paper that compares de energy efficiency of Python and C++ for ROS 2 projetcs.
+Document under supervision at `Frontiers Robotics and AI`.

+## How to cite us

+TBA

-## Algoritm Measurement
+## Algoritm Complexity Measurement

 We have a local SonarQube deployment to check the algorithm measurements.